-Maine Made + One of a Kind
+Maine Made + One-of-a-Kind

-And now here I am.
-It's crazy to look back at how this hobby of mine turned into a real business.
+It's crazy to look back at how this hobby turned into a business.
 And not only did my business evolve, but I did too!
-I've learned about crystals and their properties, really delved into the importance of self care--mindfulness, meditation, yoga, herbs + apothecary--and have honestly learned that it's not really work when it's something you love!
+I've learned about crystals and their properties, really delved into the importance of self-care--mindfulness, meditation, yoga, herbs + apothecary--and have honestly learned that it's not really work when it's something you love.
 On top of it all, I've met so many inspirational, caring, kind makers, business owners, entrepreneurs, couples, students, and friends along the way.

 Thank you for taking the time to read this and visit my site!
 I hope you find something you love.

 Social Responsibility + Giving Back

 It's important to me and my customers!
 Below are examples of how I practice.

 Much of my macrame is made from recycled cotton and is eco-friendly.
 I primarily use Ganxxet cord--a woman-owned company that uses sustainable practices for creating cord, including colored cord.